Tecla Tum

-Tecla Chebet Tum is a Kenyan politician who is currently a member of the National Assembly as county woman representative for Nandi County.
-She is a member of the Jubilee Party.
+Tecla Chebet Tum is a Kenyan politician who is currently Director of gender in the office of the President, She is a Former member of the National Assembly as county woman representative for Nandi County.
+She was a member of the Jubilee Party and currently UDA party.

 She studied at University of Nairobi, Moi University and Denver University and worked at Moi University as a lecturer before her election to the National Assembly in 2017.
 She is a member of the Departmental Committee on Administration & National Security and the Departmental Committee on Sports, Tourism & Culture.